kah-ve/TrafficSignGAN/README.md

 # TrafficSignGAN

-#### Augmenting already collected images of traffic signs using GANs to increase accuracy and generalization ability of classification models.
+#### Augmenting existing datasets of traffic signs by using a Generative Adversarial Network to create synthetic images that will increase accuracy and generalization ability of classification models.

 # My Notebook
 ### [Traffic Sign GAN Google Colab Notebook](https://github.com/kah-ve/TrafficSignGAN/blob/master/TrafficSign-Conv2DGAN.ipynb)